 Light

 Direct sunlight is the one thing to avoid.
-A couple of hours of gentle morning sun is fine, but harsh afternoon rays will scorch those leaves quickly.
+A couple of hours of gentle morning sun is fine, but harsh afternoon rays can scorch those leaves quickly.
 If you’re working with a very dark room, a grow light bridges the gap effectively.
 See our guide to grow lights for indoor plants for what actually works without overcomplicating it.

 Temperature